This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 It can be stressful putting your code online.
 Just like an actor only improves when they perform publicly and get feedback, a programmer drastically improves if they publish their code and allow more experienced developers to give them feedback.
 Before you know it you’ll be giving newbies like yourself feedback on projects too!

-One of the major selling-points of FOSS is that the software is usually monetarily free, but this isn’t really what is meant by the ‘Free’ in ‘FOSS’.
-In this case ‘Free’ is closer to free speech than it is to free pizza.
+One of the major selling-points of Open Source is that the software is usually monetarily free, but in this case ‘free’ is closer in meaning to free speech or freedom than it is to free pizza.
 GNU has a page outlining this more explicitly:

 - Free Software: